Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: SN I a and Host Galaxy Sample

 \subsection{SNeIa}

 We start with the compilation of literature SNeIa gathered in \citet{Weyant14}.
 We assigned each SN~Ia to ``belong'' to a given survey to be able to examine properties as a function of survey.
-If an SN~Ia was found in multiple surveys, we labeled that object with the survey name containing the most lightcurve points in $H$; however, lightcurve points from all surveys were included when running the lightcurve fits.
-We used the following survey codes: K+, CSP, BN12, F15, W18. \begin{itemize} \item K+ is the miscellaneous early sample~\citep{Jha99, Hernandez00, Krisciunas00, Krisciunas03, Krisciunas04a, Krisciunas04b, Krisciunas07, Valentini03, Phillips06, Pastorello07b, Pastorello07a, Stanishev07, Pignata08} and named for extensive early work by Kevin Krisciunas.
-In the full sample, we counted objects that are highly-reddened such as SN~2002cv~\citep{Elias-Rosa08} and SN~2003cg~\citep{Elias-Rosa06} but that will not have a lightcurve fit due to the reddening.
-For completeness, we added other supernovae that are peculiar~\citep{Cuadra02, Candia03, Sollerman04, Krisciunas04c, Krisciunas09,Leloudas09, Stritzinger14, Stritzinger15, Yamanaka16, Magee16} to the full sample that also will not be included in our lightcurve fits. \item CSP refers to the lightcurves released from~\citet[C10]{Contreras10} and~\citet[S11]{Stritzinger11}.
+If a SN~Ia was found in multiple surveys, we labeled that object with the survey name containing the most lightcurve points in $H$; however, lightcurve points from all surveys were included when running the lightcurve fits.
+We used the following survey codes: K+, CSP, BN12, F15, W18. \begin{itemize} \item K+ is the miscellaneous early sample~\citep{Jha99, Hernandez00, Krisciunas00, Krisciunas03, Krisciunas04a, Krisciunas04b, Krisciunas07, Valentini03, Phillips06, Pastorello07b, Pastorello07a, Stanishev07, Pignata08} and named for extensive early work by Kevin Krisciunas and originally defined in \citet{Weyant14}. \item CSP refers to the lightcurves released from~\citet[C10]{Contreras10} and~\citet[S11]{Stritzinger11}.
 There were NIR observations of 71 SNeIa in the C10+S11 samples.
 One of these, SN~2004eo, is placed in the K+ sample and 11 are placed in the CfA sample. \item BN12 covers the SNeIa from~\citet{Barone-Nugent12}. \item We renamed the CfA sample from WV08~\citep{Wood-Vasey08} to F15 due to the 74 additional SNeIa from the final data release~\citep{Friedman15}.
 We do not use any of the peculiar Iax supernovae \citep{Foley13} from \citet{Friedman15}.
-5 of the F15 SNeIa overlap with and are placed in the CSP sample and 1 object is placed in the BN12 sample. \item The SweetSpot W14 sample is replaced by W18 due to the addition of 34\footnote{Though \citet{Weyant18} states that 33 lightcurves were released, 34 lightcurves were actually provided for download.} SNeIa from SweetSpot's first data release~\citep{Weyant18}. \end{itemize} Our full sample of SNeIa $H$-band lightcurves consists of \numFullHostSample\ SNeIa.
-Table~\ref{tab:sneia_surveys1} gives the breakdown per survey.
-We used the Open Supernova Catalog\footnote{\url{https://sne.space/}}~\citep[OSC;][]{Guillochon17} to retrieve all lightcurve data.
+5 of the F15 SNeIa overlap with and are placed in the CSP sample and 1 F15 SN~Ia is placed in the BN12 sample. \item The SweetSpot W14 sample is replaced by W18 due to the addition of 34\footnote{Though \citet{Weyant18} states that 33 lightcurves were released, 34 lightcurves were actually provided by the authors for download.} SNeIa from SweetSpot's first data release~\citep{Weyant18}. \end{itemize} All of the SNeIa from BN12 were discovered in the non-targeted PTF survey.
+The other samples here have SNeIa mostly discovered in surveys targeted on known galaxies.